git-disl/DP-Ensemble/README.md

 2. leverage the negative samples from the focal model to measure ensemble diversity.
 3. partition the candidate ensemble teams by using binary clustering with strategically selected initial centroids.

-These optimizations enable FQdiversity metrics to more accurately capture the failure independence among the member models of ensemble teams, and efficiently select high quality ensemble teams.
+These optimizations enable FQ-diversity metrics to more accurately capture the failure independence among the member models of ensemble teams, and efficiently select high quality ensemble teams.
 Furthermore, the quality of selected ensemble teams can be improved by introducing EQ diversity metrics to combine the top performing FQ metrics.

 Our paper has been accepted by CVPR 2021.
 If you find this work useful in your research, please cite the following paper: